Danil2537/Movies/README.md

 Also, you can choose to run the app together with next.js web client with gui.
 By default the client port is 3000. <br>
 docker run -p 3000:3000 -p 8050:8050 -e APP_PORT=8050 -e FRONTEND=true danilodiedov/movies<br>
 <br>
+In order to build the docker image yourself, you can run: <br>
+docker build -t danilodiedov/movies -f docker/Dockerfile . <br>
 API available at: http://localhost:8050 <br>
 Frontend GUI available at: http://localhost:3000<br>
 <br>